louisguitton/guitton.co-hugo/archetypes/posts.md

 title: "{{ replace .Name "-" " " | title }}"
 date: {{ .Date }}
 lastmod: {{ .Date }}
+# description is left empty, it defaults to summary
 summary: >
 keywords:
     # A main keyword you want to write about